Google Analytics 4 for SEO: How to Find Key Data Insights

 In the same Traffic Acquisition report that we mentioned earlier, under Acquisition, select Sessions source/medium as the Primary Dimension.
 Then, type ‘organic’ in the search bar to filter out traffic from other mediums.
 In the table, you’ll see stats on users, sessions, and conversions coming from different search engines.

-GA data on traffic from different search engines
+GA4 data on traffic from different search engines

-3. How to see which queries bring in organic traffic
+3. How to see which queries bring in organic traffic?

 Here’s how to do it: